-Photosensitized oxidation of guanine provides various oxidation products, including 8-oxoguanine (8-oxoG) and imidazolone.
-Riboflavin (vitamin B2) is known to be an effective photosensitizer for the oxidation of guanine.
-We have demonstrated: the user-friendly synthesis and photoreaction of a flavin-linked oligonucleotide; the practical synthesis of hydroxyethyl-flavin from commercially available riboflavin; and the preparation of a flavin-linked oligonucleotide using a phosphoramidite of hydroxyethyl-flavin.
-To demonstrate the usefulness of this method, the flavin-linked oligomer was synthesized.
-The flavin-linked oligomer and its complementary oligomer containing 8-oxoG were then irradiated under UV light (366 nm) at neutral pH.
-Enzymatic digestion of the irradiated mixture indicated that the 8-oxoG residue was oxidized to imidazolone.
-These results demonstrated that 8-oxoG is effectively oxidized to imidazolone by photosensitization of the terminal flavin via a hole-transfer mechanism, and imidazolone is formed by one-electron oxidation of 8-oxoG at neutral pH.
+Photosensitized oxidation of guanine oxidation products, including 8-oxoguanin imidazolone.
+Riboflavin (vitamin B2) is known photosensitizer for the oxidation of gual demonstrated: the user-friendly synthesis and flavin-linked oligonucleotide; the practic hydroxyethyl-flavin from commercially available the preparation of a flavin-linked oligonuphosphoramidite of hydroxyethyl-flavin.
+To usefulness of this method, the flavin-linked synthesized.
+The flavin-linked oligomer and oligomer containing 8-oxoG were then irradiat (366 nm) at neutral pH.
+Enzymatic digestion mixture indicated that the 8-oxoG residue